schmidt-timo/FeedbackAppDemo/README.md

 # Feedback App

 This is a collaboration project between the students of the International Media and Computing Course of Studies at the HTW Berlin and Brandung GmbH in the WiSe20.
-For the full project, please see https://github.com/hhanhph/Feedback-App.
+For the full project, please check https://github.com/hhanhph/Feedback-App.

 ## Documentations
 * https://nextjs.org/